redballoonsecurity/ofrak/docs/user-guide/flash_component.md

-# Flash Component
+# NAND Flash Components
 ## Overview
 OFRAK includes a flash component that can unpack and pack a raw flash dump that includes out-of-band (OOB) data.
 A raw dump includes this extra data that make it hard to analyze without separating the "useful" data from the OOB data.

-In this page, we will cover why we have this component, what a typical dump may look like, and how to get started with the flash component.
+This page covers what a typical flash dump may look like and how to get started with using the flash components.

 ## A Typical Flash Dump

+A typical flash dump looks something like this:

 |    DATA   |    OOB   |    DATA   |    OOB   |    ...   |
 | --------- | -------- | --------- | -------- | -------- |
 | 512 Bytes | 16 Bytes | 512 Bytes | 16 Bytes |    ...   |

 This pattern may continue for the entire flash chip or could have fields in the header or tail block that show the size of the region that includes OOB data.

 Other examples are more complex.
-Sometimes this is because not all of the dump is ECC protected or needs OOB data so delimiters or magic bytes are necessary to show the area.
+Sometimes this is due to the fact that not all of the dump is ECC protected or needs OOB data.
+In such cases, delimiters or magic bytes are necessary to show the area.
 An example format:

 Header Block